Is My Repentance Enough?

 …forgive us again.

 Sometimes we aren’t lucky enough to catch ourselves.
 The truth slides like water through the cracks in our façade, exposing us to the world.
-Arms lift, and fingers point at sin like it is some newly discovered beast they’ve never laid eyes on.
-Some will gladly tell you your repentance isn’t good enough.
+People point at our sin like it is some newly discovered beast they’ve never laid eyes on.
+And we repent.
+But, some will gladly tell you your repentance isn’t good enough.
 That it’s weak, you didn’t mean it enough, or you only did it because you got caught.
 But that’s because they think our repentance somehow earns us God’s forgiveness.
 It’s not true.
 Even our best repentance would amount to a poor meal to offer a hungry god.
 Whether the stale bread of repentance is good enough for God has never been the issue.

 Of course I’m not saying to half-do it.
 But I don’t think I’m talking to people who want to half-do it.
 I’m talking to people who are sincerely sorry for their sins—so sorry they can’t imagine their screw-ups can be made right.
 Thankfully, God’s forgiveness isn’t based on how much we think God can forgive, or whether someone else judges our repentance as good enough, but on God’s willingness to forgive.
 And, because of Christ’s finished work on the Cross, God is willing.